The Lark (2007 film): Plot

-The film opens with the a woman, Niamh (Mary Woodvine), dragging a body in from the cold, white outside into what looks like a derelict factory with walls covered in strange, cryptic maps.
+The film opens with a woman, Niamh (Mary Woodvine), dragging a body in from the cold, white outside into what looks like a derelict factory with walls covered in strange, cryptic maps.
 She is wearing a blue boiler suit and a respirator.
 The body "Sean" (Ian Marshall) is also dressed in a blue boiler suit and appears badly wounded by a trap Niamh has set.
 Niamh calls out for "Doc" and "Friday" although nobody appears.
 Sean and Niamh seem to know each other.
 Two children appear asking what has happened.
 Niamh tells them that Sean has been outside without his respirator and is very ill.
 She tells the children to go back to their room and wait for her.
 Sean quips that he is fine and asks if they want some sweeties.
 The children disappear.
 Sean repeats that he is 'fine' over and over again then tells her he can smell bread.
 Niamh agrees.
 She continues to drag him through endless corridors.
 Later, Niamh is frantically cleaning the trail of blood on the floor.
 Rory and Roisin, the children, appear and ask if they can help look for respirators.
 Later they are in their room where Niamh tells them that Sean has left them some sweeties.
 After reading them a bedtime story she sings them to sleep.